Macrometacorp/docs/docs/streams/stream-examples/realtime-updates.md

 		  if (existsColl === false) {
 			await client.createCollection(collectionName, { stream: true });
 		  }

-		  // Add an onChange listener for collection listener = await client.onCollectionChange(collectionName);
+		  // Subscribe to be notified when changes are made to collection. listener = await client.onCollectionChange(collectionName);

-		  // Decode the message printed here in readable format listener.on("message", (msg) => {
+		  listener.on("message", (msg) => {
 			const receivedMsg = msg && JSON.parse(msg);
 			console.log("message=>", Buffer.from(receivedMsg.payload, "base64").toString("ascii"))
 		  });

-		  listener.on("open", () => console.log("Connection open"));
+      // Open connection to GDN.
+You will be routed to closest region. listener.on("open", () => console.log("Connection open"));
 		  listener.on("close", () => console.log("Connection closed"));
 		} catch (e) {